Consensys/aragon_audit_report_2018-06-04_extended/Aragon-Audit-final.md

 With consideration to the level of security required by this system, the following key observations and recommendations are taken from our review:

 * **High Complexity:** The greatest risk in the system is due to the high levels of complexity.
 The system is both highly configurable, as well as highly interdependent, making it difficult to reason about all the paths and edge cases.
-The system consists of a large number of contracts and a complex inheritance tree (see also [Appendix 4 - aragonOS inheritance tree](#appendix-4---aragonos-inheritance-tree)).
+The system consists of a large number of contracts and a very complex inheritance tree (see also [Appendix 4 - aragonOS inheritance tree](#appendix-4---aragonos-inheritance-tree)).
 It is recommended to refactor and simplify the inheritance tree where possible.
-  - **Remediation comment:** Our follow up review found the system much simpler and easier to follow.
 * **Refactor insecure `EVMScriptExecutor` contracts:** Critical vulnerabilities have been discovered in the way that `EVMScript` can be executed.
 The affected contracts should either be removed or redesigned with additional security controls.
-  - **Remediation comment:** The dangerous `DelegateScript` and `DeployDelegateScript` have been removed from the code base.
 * **Redesign contract constructor**: Some of the contracts in aragonOS do not use a default constructor but rely on the function `initialise()` as a pseudo constructor.
 Issues can occur if the constructor is never called and it can be initialized by a malicious user.
 Also functionality that relies on the pseudo constructor being called before, could behave in unexpected ways and lead to security issues.
 It is recommended to ensure that all pseudo constructors are called during deployment.
-  - **Remediation comment:** Additional functionality has been provided to enable contracts to be automatically initalized upon deployment.
 * **Whitelist low level calls**: Several components in aragonOS rely on the low level call `delegatecall()`.
 It is important to build security controls around functions that leverage `delegatecall()` and to ensure that only trusted contracts can be called.
-  - **Remediation comment:** As noted above, some `delegatecall` functionality has been removed.
-However it is an essential part of Aragon's desired upgradeability.
-We have reviewed the use of `delegatecall` to the best of our ability, and cannot find user provided addresses used for `delegatecalls`, which is the greatest source of danger.
 * **Test coverage is incomplete:** Some parts of the contract system do not have test coverage.
 Any contract system that is used on the main net should have as a minimum requirement a 100% test coverage.
-  - **Remediation comment:** Test coverage is improved, however our review found some remaining untested behavior.
-* **Fix all issues:** It is recommended to fix all the issues listed in the below chapters, at least the ones with severities of Critical, Major and Medium.
+* **Fix all issues:** It is recommended to fix all the issues listed in the below chapters, at the very least the ones with severity Critical, Major and Medium.
 For more information on issue severity ratings see [Appendix 2 - Severity](#appendix-2---severity).
 All issues have been created as issues on in their respective GitHub repositories.
-  - **Remediation comment:** The great majority are fixed.
-A few discovered during the final review remain open.
-We will endeavour to update this report once more to reflect the final issue resolution status.

 ### 1.5 Issue Remediation

 The majority of the issues found during the audit have been fixed and verified to be closed during the regression phase.
 The pull requests contained both direct remediation for the issues found and also general improvements to the code base that especially reduced the complexity of the system.
-The following is a list of pull requests that have been proposed during`the remediation phase.
+The following is a list of pull requests that have been proposed with the remediation phase performed between XXX and YYY.

 | PR title  | Link | Remediation |
 | ------------- | ---------------| ---------------|